 Special note: The 2013 HIPAA Omnibus Rule made it a rule that if you have a website, you need to post your NPP on the site.
 You can make it a whole web page on the site or make it a downloadable file — perhaps along with your other blank intake forms.
 Either way, it needs to be conspicuously easy to find.

-This is generally one of the first things we get when we start a practice, so there are tons of options out there.
+This is generally one of the first things we get when we start a counseling private practice, so there are tons of options out there.

 It’s worth noting, though, that HIPAA defines a special kind of consent called “authorization.”
 This gets confusing easily, because many states will refer to simple consent as “authorization” in their laws.
 Also, some documents will refer to HIPAA authorization as “consent.”
 So if you get confused, don’t worry.
 You’re in good company.